This site is copyrighted, supported, and maintained by the Equal Justice Foundation.

 According to investigators, Russman and Nathan Ryan, 30, of Grand Junction, went to Rebecca Walker's home, loaded the tub into the bed of Russman's truck, then went to Russman's home and drank beer.
 Russman told investigators that the next day, he and Ryan drove to remote northeast Mesa County, dug a shallow grave, put the tub in it, and covered it with rocks.

 Days before Free was reported missing, deputies went to Ms. Walker's home to serve Free with an arrest warrant.
-They did not find Free, but they did find Castro there, walking with a demonstrable limp due to a .22-caliber bullet lodged “ in his butt, ” according to deputies.
+They did not find Free, but they did find Castro there, walking with a demonstrable limp due to a twenty-two caliber bullet lodged “ in his butt, ” according to deputies.
 Investigators believe Eddy unintentionally shot Castro in the rear end during the commission of the murder, but they only discovered the connection later in the investigation.

 But the tub containing Kyle Free's body wasn't unearthed until December 5 after Russman was arrested and led investigators to the burial site.